In Saltburn, Emerald Fennell Tells a Story of Desperate Want

 “But it’s also when you’re most alive.”

-Saltburn arrives in theaters November 24 from MGM and Amazon Studios.
+Saltburn is now in theaters from MGM and Amazon Studios.

 All Photos Courtesy of MGM and Amazon Studios.

-Note: Editor’s Note: This story was originally published in October and has been republished in honor of Saltburn’s theatrical release.